ubccr/treat/README.rst

 We save the above sequence files and run the alignment using TREAT::

-  $ treat align -t simple-templates.fasta -f simple-sequences.fasta -v
+  $ treat align -t simple-templates.fasta -f simple-sequences.fasta -b t
   ================================================================================
   example-1
   ================================================================================